TheGreatFable/AboutAliYazbek/index.md

 ## Resume

-If you need Ali's CV/Resume as a Word or PDF File, contact Mr. Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).
+If you would like to receive Ali's CV/Resume as a Word or PDF File, contact Mr. Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).

 ## Summary

 Ali Yazbek is a multicultural diplomatic entrepreneur, strategic financier, and information technology specialist.
-He is a highly qualified individual with impressive enterprise systems, international corporate law, marketing, investments, and financial services expertise.
+He is highly qualified with unique enterprise systems, international corporate law, marketing, investments, and financial services expertise.

 His main specialities are:
 - Financial Risk Assessment